Toasterhog/Nodeweb/README.md

-# nodeweb
+# Nodeweb
-Nodeweb is a mindmaplike tool for structuring ideas and organizing knowledge.
+Nodeweb is a mindmap-like tool to essentialy extend the ram of your brain.